Khouuuuba/PrimisProtocoldepostit/README.md

- ## EnderTreasury Smart Contract
+ ## PrimisTreasury Smart Contract

-The "EnderTreasury" smart contract is designed to manage various financial activities related to the Ender platform.
+The "PrimisTreasury" smart contract is designed to manage various financial activities related to the Primis platform.
 It interacts with different strategies to handle deposits, withdrawals, and yields.

  ### State Variables